henrym11106/CSGO-autoexec/README.md

 settings defined in an autoexec can only be set within the file as they apply on launch, overriding the in-game settings menu.

-the "Crosshairs" file has drop-in experimental xhairs - so hard to decide.
+the "Crosshairs" file has drop-in experimental xhairs

 glhf